TEACHING FED BY RESEARCH

 60 academics and professionals from the world of wines and spirits in France and abroad have been recent speakers.

-OUR TRAINING APPROACH
+OUR TEACHING APPROACH

 We live in an ever-moving, changing, global world.